PM deserves respect when he represents India abroad: Tharoor

 Even Maratha warrior king Shivaji Maharaj had people from different communities under his rule.
 But he instructed everyone to respect each other, he said.

-The BJP’s idea of Hinduism is a “political ideology” and does not have any connection with Hinduism, the Congress leader said. (agencies)
+The BJP’s idea of Hinduism is a “political ideology” and does not have any connection with Hinduism, the Congress leader said.
+(PTI)

 Editorial